houenagnon/alx_html_css/html_advanced/README.md

-In this and coming projects, we want to implement from scratch a webpage from a designer file.
+In this  projects, we want to take on hand how to use CSS to build amazing Site Web.

-For this first project, we will focus on the HTML structure only - no CSS, no style - just pure HTML semantic.
-So let's Go.

 <p align="center">
   <img src="images.jpeg" width="350" title="hover text">